brunoabreuphd/ProfilingPython/README.md

 ## Jupyter notebooks
-Profiling Jupyter notebooks directly involves gjumping through some hoops.
+Profiling Jupyter notebooks directly involves jumping through some hoops.
 The simplest alternative is to copy the content of your cells into a Python script.
 It possible to get the same effect with the [`nbconvert`](https://nbconvert.readthedocs.io/en/latest/index.html) module:

 ```bash
 jupyter nbconvert <YourNB>.ipynb --to script